 Australian War Memorial information

-Free volunteer-led 90-minute guided tours leave from the Orientation Gallery next to the main entrance at 10am, 10.15am, 10.30am, 11am, noon, 1pm, 1.30pm, 2pm, 2.30pm and 3pm; 45-minute tours leave at 10.45am and 1.15pm.
+Free guided tours leave from the main entrance's Orientation Gallery regularly.
 Alternatively, purchase the Self-Guided Tour leaflet with map ($5).